 ProSomnus to Host Investor Call and Report Fourth Quarter and Full Year 2022 Financial Results on March 30, 2023

-/EIN News/ -- PLEASANTON, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- ProSomnus, Inc. (“the Company”) (NASDAQ: OSA), the pioneer in precision medical devices for the treatment of Obstructive Sleep Apnea (OSA), will report its fourth quarter and full year 2022 financial results after market close on Thursday, March 30, 2023.
+PLEASANTON, Calif., March 16, 2023 (GLOBE NEWSWIRE) -- ProSomnus, Inc. ("the Company") OSA, the pioneer in precision medical devices for the treatment of Obstructive Sleep Apnea (OSA), will report its fourth quarter and full year 2022 financial results after market close on Thursday, March 30, 2023.
 ProSomnus Chief Executive Officer, Len Liptak, and Chief Financial Officer, Brian Dow, will host a conference call that day at 1:30 p.m.
 PT / 4:30 p.m.
 ET to discuss the reported results and provide a business update.

 Interested parties may register for the conference call using the following link: ProSomnus Q4 Earnings Registration Link.
 You may access the live webcast of the conference call by using the following link: ProSomnus Q4 Earnings Call.
 The link will also be posted in the Investor Relations section of the ProSomnus website at News & Events.